 The Calla Campaign is a global campaign to bridge inequities in sexual and reproductive healthcare through technology, storytelling, and art.
-Born out of a medical device that makes cervical cancer screenings more comfortable and globally accessible, the Calla Campaign bolsters the voices of cisgender women, trans men, and non-binary people in re-imagining societal perceptions of female reproductive anatomy and inclusive healthcare.
+Born out of a medical device that makes cervical cancer screenings more comfortable and globally accessible, the Calla Campaign bolsters the voices of cisgender women, trans men, and non-binary people in re-imagining societal perceptions of their reproductive anatomy and healthcare.
 In dong so, we hope to create new spaces of empowerment for bodies that have been previously marginalized in the medical context.

 “When I think of female reproductive anatomy, I think that it is enigmatic, hidden from us physically…this was an eye-opening experience to be able to visualize something that is so intrinsically a part of me that I have never seen in this way before.”Calla Study Participant, 2017

 Though movements such as #MeToo have begun advocating for sexual and reproductive rights, modern gynecological practices still utilize medical technologies that were in use well before the first suffragettes even began to protest for their right to vote.
 This paradox – encouraged by an atmosphere of shame and invisibility of female and queer sexuality – is the curtain we are trying to pull back.
 Just as outdated tools like the speculum are still the status quo, outdated perceptions of the cervix and its surrounding reproductive anatomy somehow paint it as a site of shame and vulnerability.